highwingio/airfoil/README.md

 There are additional middleware available as separate gems that provide specific functionality.
 They must be explicitly added to your middleware stack in `create_stack`.

 ### Sentry
-Add the `airfoil-sentry' gem to your Gemfile.This provides three middlewares:
+Add the `airfoil-sentry` gem to your Gemfile.This provides three middlewares:

 - `SentryCatcher` - catch exceptions and report them to Sentry, including context:
 ```ruby